Last Updated on June 23, 2022

-In 2010, Queen Elizabeth coin was sold at auction for 3.27 million euros or equivalent to $4 million at the time.
+In 2010, A giant Queen Elizabeth coin was sold at auction for 3.27 million euros or equivalent to $4 million at the time.

 The coin weighs 100 kilos, the size is 53 centimeters and just over an inch thick.
 The front of the coin shows Queen Elizabeth II while the reverse is showing a Canadian maple leaf.

 It was in 2007, when the Royal Canadian Mint created this piece of coin.
 This gold coin is made exclusively of highly refined pure gold 99.99%.
 It shows the Queen Elizabeth II profile making it the largest official portrait of the monarch on solid gold.